bloomberg/phabricator-tools/README.md

 A simple wrapper around the 'conduit.ping' API which Phabricator provides, `phab-ping` behaves much like the regular ping as a simple health-check tool.

-It requests some information from the instance running at the specified URI and reports how long Phabricator takes to respond.
+It requests some information from the instance running at the specified URL and reports how long Phabricator takes to respond.

     $ phab-ping https://secure.phabricator.com